ashwinkumar12345/apache-kafka-intro/README.md

 - Data stored at the offsets is only kept for a limited amount of time (default is one week)
 - Once data is written to a partition it cannot be changed (immutable)
 - Data is written randomly to partition 0, 1, or 2, if you don't provide a key
+- The key is hashed to specify which partition to write to, for example all messages for trucks in a given region can be written to a given partition
 - An example of a topic is as follows:
     - You have a fleet of trucks and each truck reports its GPS coordinates to Kafka using a some mechanism
     - You can create a Kafka topic with name "trucks_gps"